New!

 • Jewellery and watches

-You are not legally required to use the insurer recommended by your static caravan site owner - you have the right to choose your own insurance provider.
-However, your site owner may stipulate minimum cover requirements as part of your contract.
+You are not legally required to use the insurer recommended by your park home site owner - you have the right to choose your own insurance provider.

-To make a claim on your Static Caravan Insurance, you’ll typically need to provide proof of ownership, evidence of damage or loss and supporting documentation such as receipts, photos and police reports (if applicable).
+To make a claim on your Park Home Insurance, you’ll typically need to provide proof of ownership, evidence of damage or loss and supporting documentation such as receipts, photos and police reports (if applicable).

 Evidence of damage or loss